drojaazu/suddendesu/content/entry/alien-vs-predator/index.md

 ![](img/avspj_soft_dips.png)

 Here we see three rows of eight bits, showing the state of the three debug bytes in RAM and representing the three rows of switches present on a CPS2 development board.
-Essentially, it is a "virtual" bank of switches, controlling the debug flags by software rather than hardware.
+Essentially, it is a "virtual" bank of switches, controlling the debug flags by software rather than hardware, where 0 is off and 1 is on.

 (*Technically* it's still controlled by hardware since it uses the player controllers to do the toggling, but let's not split hairs...)

-Such a system would have been useful for playtesters who may have only had production hardware instead of a proper development board or perhaps even to other devs if the number of proper development units was limited.
+Such a system would have been useful for play testers who may have only had production hardware instead of a proper development board or perhaps to other devs if the number of proper development units was limited.
 They would be able to access all the debugging tools without needing the physical switches.

 In this mode, each row is managed by its respective player controller (Row 1 by Player 1, Row 2 by P2, and so on) with each unqiue input on that controller mapping to one bit in the row: the first four bits map to the joystick and the last four to the four buttons.